 The fuel gauge indicates the fuel level.
-When reading this gauge remember...
+Remember when reading this gauge:

-- the accuracy varies with the attitude of your boat in the water (trim or list). - the fuel pickup tube is not capable of withdrawing all of the fuel from the tank.
-For these reasons never operate your boat at very low fuel levels.
+- The gauge accuracy varies with the attitude of your boat (trim or list). - The fuel pickup tube inside the tank is not capable of withdrawing all of the fuel.
+Never operate your boat at very low fuel levels.